Military Sealift Command Europe & Africa Reserve Unit Conducts Exercise Tuscan Trident 25

-NAVAL STATION ROTA, Spain (May 01, 2025) Lt.
+ROTA, Spain (May 07, 2025) – Twenty-two Sailors from the U.S. Navy’s Military Sealift Command Europe & Africa (MSCEURAF) reserve unit gathered at Naval Station Rota, Spain to conduct exercise Tuscan Trident 25 (TT25) April 26 to May 7, 2025.

+Tuscan Trident is Military Sealift Command Europe & Africa’s annual training exercise, consisting of a broad array of scenario based evolutions and table top exercises focused on qualifying Sailors to conduct Expeditionary Port Unit (EPU) operations.

+“The Tuscan Trident training exercise was developed by our EPU unit leadership and RPD [Reserve Program Director] a few years ago as our primary annual training evolution where our new Sailors get a ton of hands on training in all of the valuable skill sets they are required to know as an EPU Team Member,” said Capt.
+James Conway, commanding officer, Navy Reserve Military Sealift Command Europe & Africa Expeditionary Port Unit.

+According to Plymouth Meeting, Pennsylvania native, Lt.
 Cmdr.
-Theodore G. Pease shakes hands with guest speaker Lt.
-Oscar Arita after his presentation during Tuscan Trident 25 at Naval Station Rota, Spain, May 1, 2025.
-Tuscan Trident is Military Sealift Command Europe & Africa’s annual training exercise, consisting of a broad array of scenario based evolutions and table top exercises focused on qualifying Sailors to conduct Expeditionary Port Unit (EPU) operations.
-(U.S. Navy Photo by Mass Communication Specialist 2nd Class Johnny Garcia)
+Ted Pease, Tuscan Trident 25 officer-in-charge, “EPUs are highly mobile units staffed by reservists that can quickly deploy ISO [in support of] contingency operations to locations with no MSC or Navy presence, establish port operations, and manage the arrivals and departures of cargo ships for MSC.”

 |Date Taken: